 We think it's fair to say that these two trackers couldn't look more different.
 One sits on your wrist, the other sits on your finger.
-Fitbit does also offer the ability to wear its Inspire HR fitness tracker elsewhere on your body thanks to an additional clip accessory.
+Fitbit does also offer the ability to wear its Inspire 3 fitness tracker elsewhere on your body thanks to an additional Midnight Zen clip accessory.
 Mainly though, it's designed to be worn in one place.

-Based on our time with the Oura Ring and the latest Fitbits, it's clear you're getting a really well-built device.
+Based on our time with the Oura Ring and the latest Fitbits, it's clear you're getting really well-built devices on both fronts.
 The Oura is clearly more successful at disguising its smarts into a design that makes it look like a normal ring.
 However, for many people wrist tracking is more comfortable, natural and you do of course have a way to view stats away from the companion app.

-The Oura Ring doesn't have a screen, so you're relying on dipping into the companion app to view your data.
-It is made from lightweight titanium and it is water resistant up to 100 metres.
+The Oura Ring 3 doesn't have a screen, so you're relying on dipping into the companion app to view your data.
+It is made from lightweight titanium with a PVD coating and it is water-resistant up to 100 meters.

-It comes in two versions: Balance and Heritage.
+It comes in two versions: Horizon and Heritage.
 While they offer two slightly different looks, the features packed into them are exactly the same.
 Like Fitbit, Oura works with iPhones and Android phones.

 Once you've found one that's comfortable to wear for 24 hours, you'll be sent the real deal.

-In terms of what you're getting from Fitbit, there are a lot of options β but they all live on the wrist.
-However, there are different sized fitness bands, and smartwatches to choose from in the range.
+While there's only one Oura Ring 3, there are a lot of Fitbit options – but they all live on the wrist.
+However, there are different-sized fitness bands, and smartwatches to choose from in the range.

-Thankfully, all of Fitbit's newest trackers now come with a 5ATM waterproof rating.
+All of Fitbit's newest trackers now come with a 5ATM waterproof rating.
 That means you can jump in the pool with them.
-Fitbit does offer swim tracking too on a variety of its wearables with its Versa and Ionic smartwatches offering the most advanced in the way of monitoring swimming.

 Oura Ring v Fitbit: Fitness tracking